Backing up your server and apps

 Some apps such as Nextcloud may be related to a large quantity of data.
 If you want you can backup the app without the user data.
 This practice is referred to "backing up only the core" (of the app).

-To disable the backup of all data, you can use
+To manually disable the backup of large data, for application that implement that feature, you can set the variable

 Downloading and uploading backups